CraigStThomas/SEIS_764_Project/README.md

 - Contains the images used by the cell_object_detection and the LSTM_frame_predictions

-- Images are divided into 6 different captures with each of them containing 3 different color channels (green, red, and colorless)
+- The original images were divided into 6 different captures with each of them containing 3 different color channels (green, red, and colorless)
 The color channels are determined by the phase-dependent nature of replication licensing factors Cdt1 and Geminin.
 Also referenced as the Fluorescent Ubiquitination-based  Cell Cycle Indicator (FUCCI)